Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: Introduction

+The moduli spaces arising in the (higher-rank) DT/PT correspondence can be defined over any polarized, smooth, complex projective threefold $(X,H)$.
+On the higher-rank DT side, we have the moduli space of $H$-Gieseker-semistable sheaves on $X$, which can be constructed as a projective GIT quotient \cite{gieseker77,maruyama78moduli}.
+This aligns with the rank-$1$ case, since the Hilbert scheme of curves can be identified with the Gieseker moduli space of rank-$1$ torsion-free sheaves with trivial determinant.
+Our first goal is to establish projectivity on the PT side in higher rank by studying the moduli space of PT-stable objects.
+We will recall the notion of PT-stability on the derived category of coherent sheaves on $X$ in \cref{sect:PT-semistable objects}, in a framework that recovers the stable pairs of Pandharipande and Thomas as stable objects of rank $1$ and trivial determinant.

-Moduli spaces of higher-rank PT-pairs provide alternative compactifications of the moduli of $\mu$-stable reflexive sheaves.
+Moduli spaces of higher-rank PT-stable objects provide alternative compactifications of the moduli of $\mu$-stable reflexive sheaves.
 Indeed, the moduli theory of PT-semistable objects was developed by J. Lo in \cite{lo-PT1, lo-PT2}, who showed that the moduli stack of PT-semistable objects with fixed Chern character is a universally closed algebraic stack of finite type, which moreover admits a proper coarse moduli space in the absence of strictly semistable objects.
-However, unlike the rank 1 and trivial determinant case considered by Pandharipande and Thomas, the moduli problem for higher-rank PT-pairs is not known to be associated with a GIT problem, and hence it is unknown whether the moduli spaces are projective.
-The primary goal of this paper is to answer this question affirmatively in the case of coprime rank and degree, thereby confirming a result expected in the field (see \cite[Remark 3.22]{toda-limitstable}).
-We summarize our main results in the following.
+However, unlike the rank 1 and trivial determinant case considered by Pandharipande and Thomas, the moduli problem for higher-rank PT-stable objects is not known to be associated with a GIT problem, and hence it is unknown whether the moduli spaces are projective.
+In this paper, we answer this question affirmatively in the case of coprime rank and degree, thereby confirming a result expected in the field (see \cite[Remark 3.22]{toda-limitstable}).

+In their recent work, Jardim, Lo, Maciocia, and Martinez \cite{JLMM2025HigherDTPT} studied the wall-crossing transformation between the DT and PT moduli spaces in the framework of Bridgeland stability conditions.
+Their analysis is carried out for a projective threefold $X$ of Picard rank $1$ admitting Bridgeland stability conditions constructed via the double-tilt procedure of \cite{bayer2014bridgeland}.
+Such stability conditions are known to exist for threefolds in the following cases: Fano threefolds \cite{macriBGthreefold, Schmidt2023Sheaves, LiBridgeland}, abelian threefolds \cite{MaciociaPiyaratne, BMS-bridgeland}, quintic threefolds \cite{LiQuintic}, threefolds with nef tangent bundles \cite{KosekiNefTangent}, general weighted hypersurfaces in $\P(1, 1, 1, 1, 2)$ or $\P(1, 1, 1, 1, 4)$ \cite{Koseki}, and Calabi-Yau threefolds given as the complete intersection of a quadric and a quartic in $\P^5$ \cite{LiuStability}.

+Let $v \in \Knum(X)$ be a numerical class of positive rank such that $\rk(v)$ and $H^2\ch_1(v)$ are coprime.
+In this case, it was shown in \cite{JLMM2025HigherDTPT} that both the Gieseker moduli space $\rM^\mathrm{\mu}(v)$ of $\mu$-stable sheaves of class $v$ and the moduli space $\rM^{\mathrm{PT}}(v)$ of PT-stable objects can be realized as Bridgeland moduli spaces.
+Moreover, these spaces are separated by a single wall in the space $\Stab(X)$ of Bridgeland stability conditions.
+They can be connected by a wall-crossing diagram